An Interdisciplinary Approach to Optimal Communication and Flight Operation of High-Altitude Long-Endurance Platforms: Propagation Model and Link Budget

-The received signal comprises of both the LOS and NLOS component pertaining to the HAPS boresight position and independent diffuse multipath reflections from the obstacles.
-The LOS component is generally deterministic whereas the envelope of NLOS component is modelled as a Rayleigh probability distribution.
-Hence, the aggregate small-scale multipath fading is modelled as a Rician distributed envelope \cite{cuevas2004channel,kanatas2017radio}
+The received signal comprises of both the Line-of-Sight (LOS) and Non Line-of-Sight (NLOS) components pertaining to the HAPS bore-sight position and independent diffuse multipath reflections from the obstacles.
+The LOS component is generally deterministic whereas the envelope of NLOS component is modeled as a Rayleigh random variable.
+Hence, the aggregate small-scale multipath fading coefficient $g_{lm}^j$ is modeled as a Rician distributed random variable \cite{cuevas2004channel,kanatas2017radio,oladipo2007stratospheric}

-where $I_0$ denotes zeroth-order modified Bessel function of the first kind and shape parameter ${\displaystyle K={ {\nu ^{2}}/{2\sigma ^{2}}}}$ defines the ratio between the average power of LOS component and the average power associated with NLOS multipath components.
+where $I_0$ denotes zeroth-order modified Bessel function of the first kind whose shape parameter is defined by the ratio between the average power of LOS component and the average power associated with NLOS multipath components i.e., ${{ {\nu ^{2}}/{2\sigma_{\rm f } ^{2}}}}$.